 It is always interesting to know how much a good professional poker player is able to win!
-But Fedor Holz is not just a good professional playing in world series poker: he is truly outstanding!
+But Fedor Holz is poker player who is not just a good professional playing in world series poker: he is truly outstanding!
 And taking into consideration how much he won and how fast he did it — yes, his results are just flabbergasting!

 Many people already know the numbers behind his poker career; especially his fans, and those who are constantly keeping an eye on what has been recently going on in poker.
 They never get tired of reading about his success story, and the dizzying array of wins he’s managed to stack up before now.
 They also look up to him and follow in his footsteps in terms of online poker.
-And even people who don’t really know much about poker would still be surprised to learn that the winnings Fedor Holz has gained in such a short time are even possible at all.
+And even people who don’t really know much about poker would still be surprised to learn that Fedor Holz’s winnings that have been gained in such a short time are even possible at all.
 So, let’s find out whether Fedor Holz net worth is worth attention.

 Table of Contents